wmjordan/Codist/README.md

   ![Smart Bar Symbol Analysis](doc/smart-bar-symbol-analysis.png)

 Various commands will be conditionally listed under the **Analyze symbol...** menu.
-Here is a list of commmands for an interface.
+Here is a list of commands for an interface.

   ![Smart Bar Symbol Analysis 2](doc/smart-bar-symbol-analysis-2.png)